cesar-rocha/cesar-rocha.github.io/_pages/publications.md

 A full publication list will be published soon.
 For now, please check out my google scholar profile linked above.

-O. [Traditional Quasi-geostrophic modes and surface Quasi-geostrophic solutions in the Southwestern Atlantic][1]
+0. [Traditional Quasi-geostrophic modes and surface Quasi-geostrophic solutions in the Southwestern Atlantic][1]
     **C. B. Rocha**, A. Tandon, I. C. A. da Silveira, J. A. M. Lima  & *Journal of Geophysical Research Oceans (2013)* {: reversed="reversed"}